-In the last couple of articles, I'd pointed out how I truly believe, that when it came to Israel entering into their new season of captivity and persecution -- that this phase that was now taking shape from within history, was indeed, a blessing from God and not a curse.
-For I hold true to the notion, that during this time, when it came to Israel's Egyptian captivity -- I'd like to think, that their prolonged dilemma, had actually shielded them from the unforeseen dangers, that could have come from the more powerful civilizations, that were dwelling from within the land of Canaan at the time.
+In the last couple of articles, I've been pointing out how, when it came to Israel entering into their new season of captivity and persecution how, this phase that was now taking shape from within Israel's history, was indeed, a blessing from God, and not a curse.
+For I hold true to the notion, that during this time, when it came to Israel's Egyptian captivity, I'd like to think that, their prolonged dilemma, had actually shielded them from unforeseen dangers.
+For these were dangers that were waiting for them outside of Egypt; dangers that could have come from more powerful civilizations, that were dwelling from within the land of Canaan at the time.

-For I'd pointed out, that this contradiction deals basically with the "400 year prophecy" that God had foretold to Abraham, right before his son Isaac was born.
+This contradiction dealt with the "400 year prophecy" that God had foretold to Abraham, right before his son Isaac was born.

-Be that as it may... we are now finally ready to move forward with our journey.
-For we have now entered what I'd like to call, a second persecution phase, that the Egyptians were now enacting against the Israelites.
-Understand that when it comes to this second persecution phase, know that it will be more intense than the first.
-And the reason why I believe that this is a new level of aggression, when it comes to the Egyptians -- deals with the fact, that the Egyptians were now targeting the Israelites babies -- infants that were born unto them, male:
+Nevertheless, we are now finally ready to move forward, with our journey.
+For we've now entered into what I'd like to call, a second persecution phase, that the Egyptians were now enacting against the Israelites.
+Understand, when it comes to this second persecution phase, know that it will be more intense than the first.
+And the reason why I believe that this is a new level of aggression, when it comes to the Egyptians, deals with the fact, the Egyptians were now targeting the Israelites babies, which were infants that were born unto them male:

 "Then the king of Egypt spoke to the Hebrew midwives, of whom the name of one was Shiphrah, and the name of the other was Puah, by saying: 'When you do the duties of a midwife for the Hebrew women, and when you see them on the birth stools -- if it's a son, then you shall kill him, but if it is a daughter, then she shall live.'" -- Exodus 1:15,16

 First let's take a look at these Hebrew midwives, who were named: Shiphrah and Puah.
-Understand, that although some very respectable Bible theologians would suggest that Shiphrah and Puah were Egyptian, and not Hebrew -- now I'm going to trend lightly here.
-But I must admit, that I don't agree with them here, when it comes to the notion, that Shiphrah and Puah were Egyptian.
+Understand, that although some very respectable Bible theologians would suggest that Shiphrah and Puah were Egyptian, and not Hebrew, now I'm going to trend lightly here.
+But I must admit, that I don't agree with them, when it comes to the notion, that Shiphrah and Puah were Egyptian.
 Now I can confidently make this statement, because if this was the case, when it came to Shiphrah and Puah being Egyptian, then the Scriptures would have clearly pointed this out.

-And honestly, the mere fact, that their names are more geared towards
+Understand, the mere fact, their names are more geared towards

 the name Puah means: splendid) and also, the mere fact that they are